aarongilly/ml_regression_gillespie/README.md

 - Author: Aaron Gillespie
 - Date: 2025-04-20

-> [!tldr]
+> [!NOTE]
 > A somewhat tongue-in-cheek project utilizing machine learning and business intelligence tools against **12 years of quantified self data** to determine, once and for all, what contributes to a satisfying life.
 Compiled for fun, but also as part of Northwest Missouri's CSIS 44670 Final.

-This repository is being created in service of Northwest Missouri State University 44608 Module 6 - Exploratory Data Analysis.
+This repository is being created in service of Northwest Missouri State University 44608 Module 6 - Machine Learning Final Project.
 It will accomplish the following objectives from the module:

 - demonstrate skills with Jupyter, pandas, Seaborn and popular tools for data analytics
 - utilize machine learning to develop predictive models